-Patients who have night guards often complain to me that symptoms are worse in the morning with increased clicking and sometimes even jaw locking.
-The locking may go away after a several minutes and a few gently forced jaw openings.
+For example, is the patient wearing a night guard?
+Patients who wear night guards often complain that symptoms, including jaw clicking and locking are worse in the morning.
+The locking then goes away after several minutes and a few gently forced openings.

-What is going on here?
+What’s going on here?
 There are a few possibilities.
-What I find most often is a night guard that is poorly balanced, with one side hitting much too hard when the person closes.
-It’s not unusual to see one tooth, usually a lower second molar, in heavy contact with the night guard.
+The usual problem is a night guard that is poorly balanced, with one side hitting much too hard when the person closes.
+It is not unusual to see one tooth, usually a lower second molar, in heavy contact with the upper night guard.
 This is a recipe for a night guard spending its nights alone in a dresser drawer.
-But let’s assume that the patient has a night appliance that is well balanced right to left and also has proper anterior-posterior contact as well.
-Now, what’s going on?

-In this situation, I ask the patient a few additional questions.
-When you wake up and you’re clicking or locking, which side is affected?
-And tell me about sleep posture?
+In this situation, the dentist needs to ask a few more questions: When you wake up, and you’re clicking or locking, which side is affected?
+How about sleep posture?
 Stomach sleeper?
 Side sleeper?
 Which side?

-Assuming the locking and clicking goes away with a few mouth openings, this describes the Piper stage II disc displacement—the earliest and least serious displacement.
-See the following link: http://www.piperclinic.com/classifi.htm
+Assuming the locking and clicking goes away with a few mouth openings, this describes a Piper stage II disc displacement—the earliest and least serious displacement.
+See the following link: http://www.piperclinic.com.

-Obviously, when I’m dealing with a stage III or IV or even arthritic situation, I recommend 24 hours per day stabilization: a day positioned orthotic plus a night appliance of appropriate design.
+Now, if the dentist is dealing with a stage III or IV or even an arthritic situation, I recommend 24 hours per day stabilization: a daytime appliance plus a night appliance with appropriate design.

-For a time, I used the SomnoMed snoring/apnea appliance in this situation, but then came up with a simplified, one-piece design that accomplished the same lateral stabilization.
+The SomnoMed snoring/apnea device can be used in this situation.
+However, I came up with a simplified, one-piece design that accomplishes the same stabilization.

-For the person who displaces to the side due to pressure on the side of the face either from hands or pillows, this design has been the answer—it’s very comfortable and patients report no morning clicking or locking.
+For the person who displaces to the side due to pressure on the side of the face either from hands or pillows, this design has been the answer, reportedly very comfortable with no morning clicking or locking.